ShenzhenYAO/sastools/README.md

 simple d3 v4 tree diagram.
 *********************************************************************************************

+commit 11:105a
+put all parameter settings in init.js instead of <text>, use foreignObject, and div which is more flexible for multiple lines and text formating (an test page is created: test2_foreignobj.html)

 commit 11:100c04
 add a test1_mousedownmove.html to show how to trigger events when mouse is down, move, and up; show coordinates when
  mouse is moved.